About Austin Bay

 Bay’s military biography of Kemal Ataturk, focusing on the years 1905-1923, is scheduled for publication in August, 2011, by Palgrave MacMillan as part of its Great Generals series.Ataturk: Lessons in Leadership from the Greatest General of the Ottoman Empire can be purchased on Amazon.com and you can read more about it on this site.

-The latest in the long-running series, A Quick and Dirty Guide to War: Fourth Edition, co-authored with James F. Dunnigan and published by Paladin Press in 2008, is an assessment of current and potential armed conflicts.
+James F. Dunnigan and published by Paladin Press in 2008, is an assessment of current and potential armed conflicts.
 Since 1985, Bay and Dunnigan’s …Guide to Warseries has given readers a sage and succinct overview of world affairs.
 Dunnigan and Bay not only include background on countries around the world and the political and renegade factions present in those countries, but also provide analysis of those factions and projections (common in war gaming) for what may occur in the near and far future.
 Several of their earlier editions’ predictions have been fulfilled.

 Bay has written for various newspapers and magazines since the 1980s.
 In the early 1990s, he was a guest columnist with The Houston Chronicle; then, he wrote a military issues and foreign affairs column for San Antonio Express-News.
 Creator’s syndicated his weekly column in 2000.
 Focusing on international issues–especially security and defense issues–a number of newspapers and websites subscribe to his syndicated column.
 If your local newspaper does not subscribe and you wish to read the column, you may access it at StrategyPage.com.